India sets up seaside "village" to nurture software start-ups

 Spread over 100,000 sq ft (9,250 sq m) - equivalent to 20 basketball courts - Startup Village will be completed in 2014.
 India has 120 other incubators, but they are mostly housed in academic institutions and have not drawn a strong network of advisers from the private sector.

-Startup Village, the first such institution to be jointly funded by the government and private sector, has Gopalakrishnan as its chief promoter and has collaborations with companies such as BlackBerry maker Research in Motion RIM.TO and IBM (IBM.N).
+Startup Village, the first such institution to be jointly funded by the government and private sector, has Gopalakrishnan as its chief promoter and has collaborations with companies such as BlackBerry maker Research in Motion and IBM.

 "One, the goal of this initiative is to create new companies and create jobs.
 Second, this will create new solutions and products," Gopalakrishnan told Reuters in an e-mail interview.